-- Measures must be tested for all the data sources and levels of analyses that are specified.
-If there is more than one set of data specifications or more than one level of analysis, contact NQF staff about how to present all the testing information in one form. - For all measures, sections 1, 2a2, 2b1, 2b2, and 2b4 must be completed.
+Measures must be tested for all the data sources and levels of analyses that are specified.
+If there is more than one set of data specifications or more than one level of analysis, contact NQF staff about how to present all the testing information in one form.